Here's what's new!

 The enrollment for this year started August 1st (all participants must re-enroll each year to continue earning rewards for their chosen organization).

-Your support will help us continue our new Lend A Hand Community Enhancement Program - helping the disabled, seniors, and financial strapped residents in Flower Mound with outside home repairs/maintenance.
+Your support will help us continue our new Lend A Hand Community Enhancement Program - helping the disabled, seniors, and financially strapped residents in Flower Mound with outside home repairs/maintenance.

 All you have to do to help support us is shop and swipe your Rewards Card or enter your telephone number!